Fedi-jou/quiz-app-reactjs-and-firebase/README.md

-# a french quiz game for the fan of the fantasy world and super heros
+# A quiz game for the fan of the fantasy world and super heros
 ## authentification and login with firebase
 ### other packages :
 1. react-stepper-horizontal